Crypto Glossary

 A

-AltcoinAn altcoin is any cryptocurrency other than Bitcoin, created as an alternative to the original cryptocurrency.
-These dig…
+AltcoinAn altcoin is any cryptocurrency other than Bitcoin, offering alternative approaches through different technologies, con…

 AMMAn Automated Market Maker (AMM) is a decentralized exchange mechanism that uses mathematical formulas and liquidity pool…